Sofosbuvir, velpatasvir, and voxilaprevir

 What is sofosbuvir, velpatasvir, and voxilaprevir (Vosevi)?

-Sofosbuvir, velpatasvir, and voxilaprevir (Vosevi) is a combination medicine used to treat chronic hepatitis C in adults.
-Vosevi is usually given after other treatments have failed.
+Sofosbuvir, velpatasvir, and voxilaprevir (Vosevi) is a combination antiviral medicine that is used to treat chronic hepatitis C in adults.

 Vosevi treats specific genotypes of hepatitis C, and only in certain people.
 Use only the medications prescribed for you.
 Do not share your medicine with other people.